grafana/authlib/README.md

         authnlib.WithIDTokenAuthOption(true),
     )

-    //  Beyond token verification, this enforces access control at the
-    //  namespace level.
-Only authorized users/services can access
-    //  resources within a given namespace.
-    namespaceAuthz = authzlib.NamespaceAuthorizationFunc(
-        // The checker will verify both access and id token
-        // are authorized to access the namespace. authzlib.NewNamespaceAccessChecker(
-            types.CloudNamespaceFormatter,
-            authzlib.WithIDTokenNamespaceAccessCheckerOption(true),
-        ),
-        // Method to extract the namespace that is being targeted.
-        // Here we use gRPC metadata.
-		authzlib.MetadataNamespaceExtractor(authzlib.DefaultNamespaceMetadataKey),
-	)

     // Create a new grpc server
     server = grpc.NewServer(
         grpc.ChainUnaryInterceptor(
             auth.UnaryServerInterceptor(authenticator.Authenticate),
-            authzlib.UnaryAuthorizeInterceptor(namespaceAuthz),
         ),
         grpc.ChainStreamInterceptor(
             auth.StreamServerInterceptor(authenticator.Authenticate),
-            authzlib.StreamAuthorizeInterceptor(namespaceAuthz),
         ),
     )
     server.RegisterService(&authzv1.MyService_ServiceDesc, service)